How to Secure Your Cryptocurrency Investments: Best Practices

 Pay attention to data breaches

 Data breaches occur more frequently than you think.
 A data breach exposes sensitive, private and confidential information to unauthorised individuals like scammers and hackers.
-Over 4,100 publicly disclosed data breaches occurred in 2022, exposing nearly 22 billion personal records.

 You can check haveibeenpwned to see if your email has been part of data breaches.

-If your email and password appear to have been compromised, it's best to err on the side of caution and assume the worst.
-Immediately change the password associated with the breached account, and avoid using the same password for any other accounts.
 This ties in with our first point: always use unique, strong passwords for each of your accounts to minimise the risk of hackers gaining access to multiple accounts simultaneously.

 Keep your apps, software and antivirus up to date

 Some people ignore their app and software updates till they're forced to by the app or their computer.
 It can be harmful to your cyber safety to ignore your apps and software updates.
-Each update typically comes with a bug fix or security patch to protect your device from malware and other threats.

 It is advisable to set your computer to automatically update software and run regular scans with your antivirus program to detect and remove any threats.
 You can also set your phone to update apps automatically.

-Public Wi-Fi is not your friend
+Public Wi-Fi is not your Friend

 Public Wi-Fi can be highly insecure and expose you to hackers who steal your confidential information and break into your wallet.
 Avoid using public Wi-Fi to access your crypto accounts, or use a VPN to encrypt your internet traffic.

-Final Words
+Final Word

-On Reddit, Twitter and other social platforms, there are countless stories of traders losing their crypto to hackers and scammers.
-Everyone thinks these hacks can't happen to them till they do.
+Everyone thinks these hacks can't happen to them until they do.
 It is always better to be safety conscious when dealing with your crypto assets, and following the five best practices provides a solid shield against fraudsters and scammers.

 Disclaimer: This article was written by the writer to provide guidance and understanding of cryptocurrency trading.
 It is not an exhaustive article and should not be taken as financial advice.
 Obiex will not be held liable for your investment decisions.